-The Tascam TH-02 do not have a microphone so the noise handling has not been tested.
+The Tascam TH-02 don't have a microphone so the noise handling has not been tested.

 The Tascam TH-02 are passive headphones with no active components and no battery.

-The Tascam TH-02 do not have a compatible app or software support for added customization options.
+The Tascam TH-02 don't have a compatible app or software support for added customization options.

 The Tascam TH-02 have a non-detachable cable with a 1/8"TRS connector.
-They do not have a mic or an inline remote so they will only provide audio when connected to most devices.
+They don't have a mic or an in-line remote so they will only provide audio when connected to most devices.

-There is no charging dock or base for these headphones.
-For a good gaming headset with a dock, check out the SteelSeries Arctis 7.
+There's no charging dock or base for these headphones.
+For a good gaming headset with a dock, check out the SteelSeries Arctis 7 Wireless 2017.